Cosby, Leicestershire

 The village's name probably means 'farm/settlement of Cossa'.
 'Farm/settlement of Kofsi' has also been suggested.

+History

+Cosby's 'Scandinavian' place name indicates that the village existed here several hundred years earlier, dating to the time of the Danish invasion in the earlier parts of the 9th century.
+However it is possible that there may have been an even earlier settlement here in Saxon or even Roman times given that the Fosse Way bounds the parish to the north.

-It is not known how the name originated, and it is first recorded as "Cossebi" in the Domesday Book in 1086 with 40 families living in the village.
+Cosby is first recorded as "Cossebi" in the Domesday Book in 1086 with 40 families living in the village.
 Cosby was described as a "considerable village" in 1810 (with a population of 555) by historian John Nichols.
 In 1991 it had a population of 3,400 and in 2001 a population of 3,489, increasing to 3,506 at the 2011 census.

-Cosby's 'Scandinavian' place name indicates that the village existed here several hundred years earlier, dating to the time of the Danish invasion in the earlier parts of the 9th century.
-However it is possible that there may have been an even earlier settlement here in Saxon or even Roman times given that the Fosse Way bounds the parish to the north.
+2022 census increased to 3,909 with demographics of 95% White British, 2% south Mediterranean/ Cypriot/ Turkish.
+2% Asian.
+1% Eastern European.

 The parish church is the 14th century St Michael and All Angels'.
 It also has Methodist and Baptist churches.
 Cosby has two schools, Cosby Primary School and independent school Brooke House Day School.
 Cosby has football, rugby and cricket teams which all participate in Leicestershire's sporting leagues.
 The teams play their home games at Victory Park.

 A 15th century granary, known as the Tithe Barn, sits next to the church and now forms a popular dining venue.
 It was taken over by H.W.
 Coates in the 1960s and known as the Coates Barn, before being restored in the 1980s into commercial office space.
 Original wattle and daub was saved along with other period elements and these are now on display for patrons.

 Close to the church is the early 17th century house known as Brooks Edge.
 This is the historic home of the Armston family who lived in the village for more than 800 years.
-One member of this pro-Royalist family escaped after the battle of Naseby and hid out in Whetstone Gorse.
+One member of this pro-Royalist family escaped after the Battle of Naseby and hid out in Whetstone Gorse.
 Cromwell's soldiers questioned many people as to his whereabouts, including his small son who refused to divulge his father's hiding place.
-According to the legend, this took place in the family home at Brooks Edge and was celebrated in William Frederick Yeames's famous painting "And When Did You Last See Your Father".
+According to the legend, this took place in the family home at Brooks Edge and was celebrated in William Frederick Yeames's famous painting And When Did You Last See Your Father?.